kirbir/deepseek/README.md

 npm install
 npm run package

-## Install local DeepSeek model Windows
+## Install DeepSeek model locally on  Windows
 1. First, download and install Ollama from the official <a href="https://ollama.com/download">website</a>
 2. Pick a DeepSeekmodel to download and run locally here: <a href="https://ollama.com/library/deepseek-r1">https://ollama.com/library/deepseek-r1</a>
 -- i'm using deepseek-r1:8b in this extension.
 Pick a model your hardware can handle to run locally.